RaulPValiente/twitter_bot_like_automator/README.md

 ## Usage

 1. Run the program in your preferred Python environment.
-2. The program will search Twitter for tweets containing the specified keyword.
+2. The program will like and retweet a specific tweet.
-3. It will then retweet a maximum number of tweets (specified by `maxNumberOfTweets`) that match the search query.
+3. It will do it one time per bot.

 ## Installation